JPvRiel/docker-rsyslog/README.md

 ## Template examples

-For each pre-canned output, a template can be set (i.e. `grep -E 'rsyslog_.*__template' Dockerfile` to get an idea of default templates used).
+For each pre-canned output, a template can be set.
+Some advanced templates have flags to enable/include them (i.e. `grep -E 'rsyslog_.*__template' Dockerfile` to get an idea of the options).

 By default `rsyslog_support_metadata_formats` and `rsyslog_mmpstrucdata` options are off.
 They can help add meta-data and make structured data elements parsable as JSON.
 For JSON output, recommended combinations are:
 - `TmplJSON` and `rsyslog_support_metadata_formats=off`, or